-NBA Legend Kobe Bryant Predicts Fate Of LeBron James’ L.A.
-Lakers In 2018-19 NBA Season
+NBA Legend Kobe Bryant Predicts Fate Of LeBron James’ LA Lakers In 2018-19 NBA Season

 — Deadspin (@Deadspin) October 19, 2018

-When Kobe Bryant said that the Lakers are going to surprise a lot of people, he meant that the Purple and Gold are a definite playoff team.
-Bryant strongly believes LeBron James, together with the veterans and young players, can end the Lakers’ five-year playoff drought in the 2018-19 NBA season.
+When Kobe Bryant said that the Lakers are going to surprise a lot of people, he meant that the purple and gold are a definite playoff team.
+Bryant strongly believes LeBron James, together with the veterans and young players, can end the Lakers’ five-year playoff drought this season.
 So far, James and the Lakers still have a long way to go to be considered as a legitimate title contender in the league.

 Their recent loss to the Portland Trail Blazers showed that they need lots of improvement in their individual performances and team chemistry.
 However, despite their struggle shooting the ball from beyond the arc and stopping the explosive backcourt duo of Damian Lillard and C.J.
 McCollum, the Lakers established a promising performance with their pace, outscoring the Trail Blazers 34-12 in fast-break points.
-Brandon Ingram, Kyle Kuzma, and Josh Hart also proved that they are ready to help the Lakers contend for the NBA championship title.
+Brandon Ingram, Kyle Kuzma, and Josh Hart also proved that they are ready to help the Lakers contend for the NBA title.

-If the Lakers continue to improve on both ends of the floor and build a good chemistry, they may really end up surprising a lot of people as Kobe Bryant predicted.
+If the Lakers continue to improve on both ends of the floor and build good chemistry, they may really end up surprising a lot of people, as Kobe Bryant predicted.
 In their second game of the 2018-19 NBA season, the Lakers are set to face the Houston Rocket on Saturday night at Staples Center.